minhajul-im/react-setup/README.md

 ## **Challenges**

 ### 1. **Update URL When Modal Opens (Products Page)**

 - Update the URL when the modal opens on the `/products` page, ensuring the modal state persists after a page reload and works with the back/forward buttons in the browser.

+### 1. **Solved!**

 ### 2. **Print User Agent Without JavaScript**

 - Modify the user agent setup so it works even when JavaScript is disabled.

+### 1. **Solved!**

 ---